bugcrowd/hedge/README.md

 polls the Percy API for build status based on the received SHAs, and updates the GitHub API with corresponding status updates.

+You must have a *read* API key from Percy for the poller to work.
+This is not available in the UI, so contact their support for such a key.

 ## Setup
 Hedge has no external service dependencies, just run the server with `mix run --no-halt`.
 (This means there is no persistence, so you will probably